 What Affects Factor Loading Uncertainty and Expected Returns?
-The Role of Accounting Quality Charles Shi, National University of Singapore
+The Role of Accounting Quality

+Charles Shi, National University of Singapore

 Despite considerable research on associations between accounting quality and expected returns, much is yet to be learnt about specific mechanisms underlying the associations.
 Motivated by a recent theoretical work by Armstrong, Banerjee and Corona (2013), who show that a firm's expected return decreases in investor uncertainty about its factor loadings, we examine how firm-specific information quality affects expected returns through factor loading uncertainty.
-We document that the quality of accounting information is negatively associated with factor loading uncertainty, and, as a consequence, accounting quality is positively associated with the cross-section of expected returns due primarily to the factor loading uncertainty effect.
-The findings are robust with respect to alternative measures of accounting quality and various model specifications.
+We document that the quality of accounting information is negatively associated with factor loading uncertainty, and, as a consequence, accounting quality is positively associated with respect to alternative measures of accounting quality and various model specifications.
 Overall, these results improve our understanding of how accounting quality affects stock returns and of the mechanisms underlying the effect.

-Fund Flows, Slow-Moving Liquidity Provision, and Common Factors in Stock Returns Jiacui Li, Stanford University
+Fund Flows, Slow-Moving Liquidity Provision, and Common Factors in Stock Returns

+Jiacui Li, Stanford University